avakanski/Rehabilitation-Assessment-through-Dimensionality-Reduction-and-Statistical-Modeling/README.md

 For a detailed description of the files in the repository please see the List of Files and Functions document.

+A reproducible version of the codes is also published on Code Ocean and can be accessed via the following link: <a href="https://codeocean.com/capsule/7037240/tree/v1">https://codeocean.com/capsule/7037240/tree/v1</a>.

 # Use
 * Run "Prepare_Data_for_NN" to read the movements data, and perform pre-processing steps, such as length alignment and centering.
 Alternatively, skip this step, the outputs are saved in the Data folder (Data_Correct.csv and Data_Incorrect.csv).
 * Run "Autoencoder_Movements" to reduce the dimensionality of the movement data.
 Alternatively, skip this step, the outputs are saved in the Data folder (Autoencoder_output_correct.csv and Autoencoder_output_incorrect.csv).